 Multidisciplinary teams design, pilot, and evaluate community-based and social media interventions and deliver contextualized evidence and approaches to improve vaccination uptake.

-- Share evidence-based recommendations for potential solutions
+- Share evidence-based recommendations for immunization policy, programs, and practice

 Community-led Strategies to Aid Vaccine Acceptance

-Make vaccines more accessible, enable innovation and expand immunization across the globe.
+We make vaccines more accessible, enable innovation and expand immunization across the globe.